-The plans were to share a new video and a summary of the items I have added to my warm weather wardrobe today.
+The plans were to share a new video and summarize the items I have added to my warm-weather wardrobe today.
 Thanks to recent dark cloudy, cold days, I am putting that off until Friday so that we can take advantage of much better natural lighting.
-Some of the photos from late winter shoots have still not been used, so I will share some of those today with a recap.
-Going forward, I will celebrate the sunshine!

-I threw on a pair of Jag jeans from Purple Poppy and a tank top with a long cardigan purchased at Chico’s during their end of season sale.
-I never tie any belt in front around my waist, rather I let it hang freely or tie it in the back.
+I threw on a pair of Jag jeans and a tank top with a long cardigan purchased at Chico’s during their end of season sale.
+I never tie a belt in front of my waist.
+Instead, I let it hang freely or tie it in the back.
 The bag is from a couple of years ago by Ralph Lauren.
 The suede sandals are from last year by Dolce Vita.

 On a recent Wednesday date night, I wore a jean jacket from Chico’s with a pair of their So Slimming sateen Girlfriend ankle jeans in alabaster.
 I carried an animal print clutch from Express and wore suede-trimmed Gianni Bini shoes from Dillard’s last year.

 Our culture has been youth-obsessed since the 1960s.
 Being an adult has so many more benefits.
 I embrace this time in my life with great anticipation and joy.
 A group of friends and I were discussing the merits of being mature women when one lady said, “Oh, I would love to be twenty again.”
 Another said, “Please don’t make me go through that again!”